-The data is clear.
-Mobile use is on the rise, and so is the percentage of people who make purchases using their mobile devices.
-In fact, a recent survey suggests that 32% of the UK's smartphone users make monthly purchases on their cell phones.
-In order to have a shot at that portion of the market and open up a new revenue stream, businesses need to channel some of their budget and strategy into mobile app development.
+Mobile use is on the rise.
+So is the percentage of people who make purchases using their mobile devices.
+In fact, a recent survey suggested that 32% of UK smartphone users make monthly purchases on their cell phones.
+In order to take advantage of this growing market and open up a new revenue stream, businesses need to channel some of their budget and strategy into mobile app development.

-In order to capture as much if the market as possible, a mobile app needs to work fluidly across all platforms, and the UX must be engaging and simple.
+In order to capture as much of the market as possible, a mobile app needs to work fluidly across all platforms, and the UX must be engaging and simple.
 If the app only runs smoothly on laptops, for example, a business stands to lose out on the entire consumer segment of smartphone users.
-Thorough testing by the developer will ensure the app works well across all devices.
+Thorough testing of the app the developer will ensure that it works well across all devices.

-The mobile market sees developments in technology almost on a daily basis.
-So, mobile app development requires in-depth, current knowledge of all of those technologies, as well as the related tools.
+The mobile market sees developments in technology on a frequent basis.
+So, mobile app development requires current knowledge of all of those technologies, as well as the related tools.
 Some businesses may have an in-house team to perform the basics.
-However, very few small to medium sized companies have the capital to invest in a development team with such a particular niche, or the resources to train existing employees.
+However, very few small to medium sized companies have the capital to invest in a development team or the resources to train existing employees.

 To that end, outsourcing the project also saves in-house resources.
-The added overhead to hire a full-time in-house mobile app developer is certainly not attractive.
-Neither is the prospect of lost time and money due to having to remedy issues with an app created in-house by an existing staff that doesn't specialise in app development.
-The time and money saved on those scenarios alone would be significant, but there's more.
+The added overhead to hire full-time, in-house mobile app developers is certainly not attractive.
+Neither is the prospect of lost time and money due to having to remedy issues caused when existing staff with limited experience attempt to develop the app.
+The time and money saved in those scenarios alone would be significant, but there's more.

 When the job is outsourced to a well-qualified, experienced company, the app can be ready and available sooner than it would be if a business had to take the time to hire and train staff for the project.
 That means the app can go live that much earlier, and the business will start to see an ROI much faster than it would have otherwise.

-When choosing a company to develop a mobile app, a business owner of course needs to determine his budget, as well as review the experience and check the references of prospective developers.
-However, there are other considerations as well, including the following:
+When choosing a company to develop a mobile app, a business owner will need to first determine his budget, after which it is essential to review the experience and check the references of prospective developers.
+There are other considerations that need to be made as well, including the following: